 Mix the paste with cumin and fennel seeds, rice flour, chopped curry leaves, salt and the soaked lentils that you have kept aside.

 Mix the dough well and shape into patties.
 Grease your palms with oil or use baking paper to shape the vadas.
 Deep-fry in hot oil until the fritters turn reddish-brown.
 Serve with coconut chutney or any of your favorite sauces.

 - Drain the soaked lentils completely before blending.
+Dry them on a kitchen towel for best results.
 This prevents the dough from getting soggy.

 - Blend to a coarse paste to get crispy vadas.
 Blending the dough smooth will result in soft vadas.

 - Adding rice flour and a handful of soaked whole lentils to the dough also helps make the fritters crispy.

 - If you don’t like whole spices (cumin and fennel) in your fritters, blend them with the lentils.
 But they definitely add to the crunchy texture of the vadas.

 Love dal?
 Why don’t you try out my other dal recipes:

 Looking for more snacks/starters?

 ★★★★★Did you try this recipe?
 Please give a star rating in the comments below ★★★★★